-This Resolution approves PG&E's Advice Letter (AL) that requests approval of one mid-term reliability ("MTR") long term resource adequacy ("RA") agreement with energy settlement ("LTRAA w/ ES") storage contracts ("MTR Contract") with Calpine Corporation's ("Calpine") Pastoria Power, LLC (owner of Pastoria Power Bank Project) for a 15-year contract term for a total of 80 megawatts (MW) of nameplate capacity.
-Under the contract, deliveries are expected to begin on July 1, 2026.
-Pacific Gas and Electric Company ("PG&E") procured this resource to satisfy a portion of its MTR requirements.
-The MTR Contract for which PG&E seeks approval in AL 7602-E is summarized in the table below:
+This Resolution approves two mid-term reliability ("MTR") long term resource adequacy agreement with energy settlement (LTRAA w/ ES) storage contracts ("MTR Contracts") with Aypa Power Development (owner of Marici and San Gabriel LLCs) for a total of 500 megawatts (MW) of nameplate capacity expected to begin deliveries on September 1, 2027.
+The contract terms for each project are 15 years.
+Pacific Gas and Electric Company ("PG&E") procured these resources to satisfy a portion of its MTR requirements.
+The MTR Contracts for which PG&E seeks approval in Advice Letter ("AL") 7420-E are summarized in the table below: